statpascal/emul99/readme.md

 - Transfer tool for text files between host system and UCSD disk images
 - Several disk systems:
   * DS/SD floppy controller with original DSR ROM using 90/180 KByte sector images
-  * Program/data files in TIFILES format in host system directory
+  * Program/data files in TIFILES/plain text format in host system directory
   * DSR for P-code system with disk images of up to 16 MByte
 - TiPi access via its WebSocket interface
+- External simulation of keystrokes via FIFO
 - Cassette input/output using WAV files

 ## Compiling Emul99

 Only the source code of the emulator is available; there is no binary distribution.
+Requirements for installation are:

+- Free Pascal Compiler (version 3.2.2 recommended)
+- GTK3 and SDL2
+- Original ROMs of the TI99 (not provided)

 Two branches are present at Github: the "main" branch contains a reasonable stable version while the latest changes are in "develop" branch.
 To start, checkout the "main" branch with